cfpb/design-manual/guides/accessible-interfaces.md

 <div class="content-33 content-first">
 #### Provide alternatives for multimedia

 Multimedia such as audio, video, and animations will usually require more than just descriptive text.
-In most cases the timing of text and descriptions in these files is important, and should therefore be incorporated by alternative means.
+In most cases, the timing of text and descriptions in these files is important and should therefore be incorporated in an accessible manner.
 </div>

 <div class="content-67 content-last">